horllan/alx-system_engineering-devops/0x00-shell_basics/README.md

-this repository is about the alx-system_engineering-devops project
+the first line of this file is a command that executes the below script the second line is a command that prints out the current working directory